thetrackavl/dedi-management/UI-notes.md

   - track                           x
 - on click
   - highlight for selection
-  - highlight in dedi as well
-  - if state is correct - button to pick car/livery
+  - if state is correct - button to pick car/livery (should be the only reason they're in the list)
+    - single pod pod selected
       - present list of cars
       - present list of liveries
       - apply selected car/livery
+      - return to list
+    - multiple drivers selected
+      - button to select car
+      - livery is auto-selected based on pod id
+        - so, select drivers 1,2,5 and car 1 and they'll get different liveries of that (if available)
+        - then select 3,4 and car 2 and they'll get that car
+      - return to list

+## pod list more
+- track name or mod name
+- list of pods
+  - pod id
+  - driver name
+  - car model
+  - car number
+- button to select auto livery
+- button to get list of cars
+  - select car and aut livery
+  - select car and list of liveries
+- button join server

 to do
 - test save button mapping presets and change via api possible?